 Have You Ever Had to Bury Someone or Something?

-“And Joseph went up to bury his father and with him went up ALL the servants of pharaoh, the ELDERS of his house, and ALL the elders of the land of Egypt.
-And they came to the THRESHING FLOOR OF ATAD, WHICH IS BEYOND JORDAN, AND THERE THEY MOURNED WITH A GREAT AND VERY SORE LAMENTATON and he made mourning for his father 7 days.”
+“And Joseph went up to bury his father and with him went up ALL the servants of Pharaoh, the ELDERS of his house, and ALL the elders of the land of Egypt.
+And they came to the THRESHING FLOOR OF ATAD, which is beyond Jordan, and there they mourned with a great lamentation and he made mourning for his father 7 days.”
 Genesis 50:7, 10 KJV.

+Strong’s 329 is atad– pronounced aw-tawd’).
 Atad means buckthorn in Hebrew or thorn.
 This type of thorn was very large and would have been planted around the threshing floor to help protect the grain from being stolen.
-I want you to remember the name Atad and the thorn, because it will have much meaning later on.
+I want you to remember the name Atad and the thorn because it will have much meaning later on.

 Joseph is burying his father.

-This is the Jacob that wrestled with an angel and walked with a limp afterwards.
+This is the Jacob/ Yacob that wrestled with an angel and walked with a limp afterward.
 This is the man who saw a ladder going up to heaven and angels descending and ascending.
 A man who worked 14 years to pay the dowry price for the woman he loved.
-A man who had to cross paths with his brother later on in the story and hugged the neck of the one he had betrayed.
+A man who had to cross paths with his brother later on in the story and hug the neck of the one he had betrayed.

 Joseph is burying his father Jacob, renamed Israel.
 Who are you burying?
 Who is in your life right now that is like Orpah, who told Naomi, “I’m going back to Moab, let Ruth go with you?
 Who is in your life right now who is controlling or toxic or just isn’t part of what The Father has planned for your future?